-This little baby boy, born in the Bethlehem some 2000 years ago would be the source of joy to the world – even for us here in Penhold in 2017.
+This is a very familiar passage for all of us.
+We probably read it multiple times every Christmas!
+According to the angels, this little baby boy, born in the Bethlehem some 2000 years ago would be the source of great joy to all the world – even for us here in Penhold in 2022.

-So how do we understand joy?
+But how do we understand joy?
 What exactly did the angels mean when they said that this good news would bring great joy to all people?
-How does this good news help you and I experience joy today?
+And further more, how does the angel’s good news help you and I experience joy today?